minitage/minitage.github.io/source/installation.rst

 Debian/Ubuntu
 -------------

-Prior to begin with the project, ensure those dependencies are installed on your system:
+Prior to begin with the project, ensure those dependencies are installed on your system :

     * m4
     * build-essential